Automattic/wp-calypso/client/state/data-layer/wpcom-http/README.md

 } );

 export default {
-	[ LIKE_POST ]: [ dispatchRequest(
+	[ LIKE_POST ]: [ dispatchRequest( {
-		likePost, // initiate the request
+		fetch: likePost, // initiate the request
-		verifyLike, // update the Redux store if need be undoLike, // remove the like if we failed
+		onSuccess: verifyLike, // update the Redux store if need be
-		{
+		onError: undoLike, // remove the like if we failed
+		onProgress: updateProgress, // update progress tracking UI
-			fromApi: makeParser( likeSchema, {}, toLike ), // validate and convert to internal Calypso object
+		fromApi: makeParser( likeSchema, {}, toLike ), // validate and convert to internal Calypso object } ) ]
-			onProgress: updateProgress, // update progress tracking UI }
-	) ]
 }
 ```